-by Alina Livneva10 October '18
+by Alina Livneva10 September '19

 By appointment only

-Abstract art movement
+Abstract art movements

 Cubism - Dadaism - Surrealism - Fauvism

-Before World War I, artists in Europe started creating fundamentally abstract artworks where no recognizable objects were portrayed.
-However, these initiatives were not supported by the majority of even progressive artists.
-During War, two new influential schools emerged in Europe which further promoted the development of abstraction.
+Before World War I, artists in Europe started creating abstraction fundamentally with no portrayal of recognizable objects.
+However, these initiatives got ignored by the majority of even progressive artists.
+During the War, two new influential schools emerged in Europe, which further promoted the development of abstraction.
 These schools were Dada (in Zurich) and De Stijl (in the Netherlands).
-In the 1950s, development of abstraction was fueled by the works of the powerful movement - Abstract Expressionism, which appeared in the United States and soon spread around the world.
-Other popular forms included:
+In the 1950s, the development of abstract was fueled by the works of the powerful movement - Abstract Expressionism, which appeared in the United States and soon spread around the world.

 Suprematism - Neo-Plasticism - Art Informel - De Stijl